dapucita/haxbotron/README.md

 ### Schduled Version
 0.1.0 for first release

-0.2.0 with new features like GUI, advanced game control

 ## Features
 launch on Multi platforms: Windows, Linux, OS X and so on